MrTech12/bettertaskfilter/README.md

 * DISCORD_TOKEN -- The Discord token used to communicate with a Discord Bot.
 * DISCORD_CHANNEL_NAME -- The name of the Discord channel to send the messages to.

+The endpoint to start the filter process is a POST to `/filterpriority`.

 ## External sources
 The project makes use of the `axios` library to communicate with the service.